egpeter20/Java/README.md

 Hey Nerds,

-this cave is for Java training pureness
+This cave is for Java training purpose.
+Enjoy your time.

 Bye Nerds!
+~ Peter